If you would like to share any of the amazing work you create at home, I would love to see it. You can email me at:

 Listen to your brothers and sisters reading if you have them.

-Write a story for Mrs Wilson or Miss o’Keefe about anything at all!
+Write a story for Mrs Laville or Miss Robinson about anything at all!
 Use your imagination.
 Remember even the most boring thing can be turned into a fantastic adventure.

 Use Pobble 365 for inspiration if you have access to the internet.